heartsucker/securedrop-community-coc/CoC.md

 development, mentorship, and building connections with great people and organizations.

-To work together effectively in a large, diverse and open community, we have a few ground rules that we expect everyone to adhere to, be it paid staff and board members, volunteers and event attendees; mentors, veterans, novices, or those seeking help and guidance.
+To work together effectively in a large, diverse and open community, we have joined as individuals to craft a few ground rules that we expect everyone to adhere to, be it paid staff and board members, volunteers and event attendees;
+mentors, veterans, novices, or those seeking help and guidance.

 This isn't an exhaustive list of things that you cannot do.
 Rather, take it in the spirit in which it’s intended: a guide to make it easier to enrich all of